Dedicated Development Team: A Mere Name or a Real Characteristic?

-In the case of outstaffing, Time-and-Material approach is the most common.
-Yet, you can negotiate with the development company and opt in favor of the Fixed Price approach.
+In the case of outstaffing, the Time-and-Material approach is the most common.
+Yet, you can negotiate with the development company and opt for the Fixed Price approach.
 What is the estimated budget?
 What are the rates?
 How often will the payments be made and through which channels?
 Who is responsible for invoices and bills?
 All these questions need to be answered before the work on the project starts.

 3. Legal liabilities

 All the cooperation aspects you have negotiated should be declared in a legal agreement between you and a service provider.
 Aside from the contract, another important document is a Non-Disclosure Agreement (NDA).
 You should sign it before you elaborate on project details with the outstaffing company to prevent the breach of your intellectual property rights.

 Talking about formalities beforehand will save you a lot of energy and nerves in the future.

 Manage the dedicated development team

 After hiring a dedicated development team, you need to consider how to onboard and manage them.

 It is great if you have an in-house software engineer who will cooperate with the offshore team and monitor code quality.
 If you do not have a Project Manager, you can assign this very engineer to manage work on the project.
 In any case, the project should follow a certain methodology — Waterfall, Agile (Scrum, Kanban, Lean, XP), or a combination of any of those.
 If you are not sure, check our article on how to choose your optimal development methodology.

 Task management and communication tools should also be well familiar to both in-house and dedicated development teams.
 You can hardly do without Trello and Jira, which will help you monitor and control the development process and timeline.
 To communicate effectively, we recommend using Slack, which is far more convenient than Skype or email.

 Communication is the key, but only if it is effective.
 Miscommunication, in turn, may threaten the entire project.
 The most common communication threats are personal conflicts, language barrier, and different time zones.